Skip to content

 In our collection

-'Heidlelberg Dress' - girl's fancy dress garment, hand-painted with cartoons and caricatures showing the work of the Heidelbe...This dress was worn by eight year old Patricia Chalcraft in a fancy dress competition around 1931.
+'Heidelberg Dress' - girl's fancy dress garment, hand-painted with cartoons and caricatures showing the work of the Heidelber...This dress was worn by eight year old Patricia Chalcraft in a fancy dress competition around 1931.
 Her parents hoped it would win a cash prize so that they could afford to buy her new shoes.
 Alas, the dress won second prize, a book.
 Patricia's mother made the drerss out of old curtains and it was painted by her father with left...

 References